-WARNING Fire, Burn, and Explosion Hazard
+Fire, Burn, and Explosion Hazard

-- This heater contains electrical and mechanical components in the gas management, safety and airflow systems. - Such components may become inoperative or fail due to dust, dirt, wear, aging, or the corrosive atmosphere of an animal confinement building. - Periodic cleaning and inspection as well as proper maintenance are essential to avoid serious injury or property damage. - 1.
-Before cleaning, shut off all gas supply valves and disconnect electrical supply. - The heater should have dirt or dust removed periodically: - a.
+- This heater contains electrical and mechanical components in the gas management, safety and airflow systems. - Such components may become inoperative or fail due to dust, dirt, wear, aging, or the corrosive atmosphere of an animal confinement building. - Periodic cleaning and inspection as well as proper maintenance are essential to avoid serious injury or property damage. - The appliance area shell be kept clear and free from combustible materials, gasoline, and other flammable vapors and liquids. - 1.
+Before cleaning, shut off all gas supply valves and disconnect electrical supply. - 2.
+The heater should have dirt or dust removed periodically: - a.
 After each flock or between building re-population, give the heater a general cleaning using compressed air or a soft brush on its interior and exterior.
 At this time, dust off the motor case to prevent the motor from over-heating and shutting the heater down. - b.
 At least once a year, give the heater a thorough cleaning.
 At this time, remove the fan and motor assembly and brush or blow off the fan wheel, giving attention to the individual fan blades.
 Make sure the burner air inlet venturi ports and the "throat" of the casting are free of dust accumulation and the area between the heat chamber top and inside case is also free of dust.
 Additionally, the igniter and flame sensor assembly should be removed and cleaned in accordance to the service instructions within this Owner's Manual. - c.
-When washing with water, observe and obey the Warning within these Cleaning Instructions.
+If washing with water, observe and obey the Warning within these Cleaning Instructions.
 This same Warning is also supplied on the heater.